 Though mil dot reticles have an impressive reputation to back up how good they are, they don’t work for every shooter.
 Because it’s more complex than a couple of other scope reticles then it can be a little difficult to handle sometimes.
 Having a good knowledge and the ability to make impeccable calculations is essential with these reticles.
 This can be a very accurate reticle if used correctly, and it will also help to make up for any wind drift.

-The Leupold reticle is another good choice for a rifle scope reticle.
+The Leupold reticle is another good choice for a scope reticle.
 This is a fairly straightforward reticle.
 It’s got external columns that are much thicker and broader than what you would find in a normal duplex reticle.
 It’s ideal for lower lighting conditions and more brushy areas.
 These custom ballistic reticles are usually reserved for certain types of rifles.
 Every single load is based on the concept of the Leupold Duplex Reticle.

 To get the proper point of aim, it’s recommended to use an intersection of the crosshairs.
 There are other dots positioned beneath these according to the target range per yard.
 It will be useful to have some information on your bullet prior to using one of these reticles.
 Usually your user’s guide will give you all the relevant information, such as ballistic coefficient, muzzle velocity and anything else you may possibly need.